 These include St Stephen’s CofE primary school in Shepherd’s Bush, which sees 96% of its pupils meeting the accepted standard and has well above average ratings across reading, writing and maths.
-Also in W12 is Good Shepherd RC Primary School, which is rated Outstanding and listed as one of the country’s top-performing primary schools.
+Also in W12 is Good Shepherd RC Primary School, which is listed as one of the country’s top-performing primary schools.

-There are also some great secondary schools in Shepherd’s Bush to choose from, including the Good-rated Phoenix Academy and Hammersmith Academy.
+There are also some great secondary schools in Shepherd’s Bush to choose from, including Phoenix Academy and Hammersmith Academy.
 Shepherd’s Bush is also home to The Young Dancers’ Academy, a private ballet school.

 Slightly further afield but still within close reach, thanks to the area’s fantastic travel links, are privately funded schools with excellent reputations.
 These include Godolphin and Latymer, in Hammersmith W6, Ravencourt Preparatory, and Latymer Upper.